ava-labs/avash/README.md

 ### Opening a shell

+Super easy, just type `./avash` and it will open a shell environment.

 #### Configuration

-Super easy, just type `./avash` and it will open a shell environement.
 By default Avash will look for a configuration file named either `.avash.yaml` or `.avash.yml` located in the following paths.

 * `$HOME/`
 * `.`